Livingston High School (New Jersey): Building and facilities

 In 2011, LHS completed a $50 million renovation and expansion project featuring a new science wing, orchestra room, atrium and a “fitness and wellness center” (gymnasium with weight room).
 The cafeteria, auditorium, digital design room, freshmen locker room, and TV studio were also refurbished.
 Existing areas of the building, originally built in 1953, were upgraded with new technology including, a new security system, centralized HVAC, a fire safety system as well as new audio-visual equipment for every class room.
 The project was paid for with the proceeds of a $51.5 million bond issue approved in a 2005 referendum and included the addition and renovation of more than 160000 sqft of space.

+Demographics

+As of the 2023–2024 school year, the student body was 52.1% White, 35.2% Asian, 4.9% Hispanic, 4.5% African American, and 2.9% Two or more races.